PdomGenomeProject/genome-breakdown/README.md

 # Genome breakdown

-This data set is part of the *Polistes dominula* genome project, and describes the protocol used for computing a breakdown of the genome into various categories and comparison to related species, as described in (Standage *et al.*, *Molecular Ecology*, 2016).
+This data set is part of the [*Polistes dominula* genome project][pdomproj], and describes the protocol used for computing a breakdown of the genome into various categories and comparison to related species, as described in ([Standage *et al.*, *Molecular Ecology*, 2016][ref]).
 Included in this data set are instructions for collecting and preprocessing the comparative genomics data, the scripts used for calculating the breakdown, and the code for plotting the breakdown.

 ## Procedure